Proof of address: in-year admissions

 The child’s home address is the residential property that is the child’s only or main residence and which is either:

-• Owned by the child’s parent/carer(s) or the person(s) with parental responsibility for the child.
+- owned by the child’s parent/carer(s) or the person(s) with parental responsibility for the child.

-• Leased to, or rented by, the child’s parent/carer(s) or the person(s) with parental responsibility for the child.
+- leased to, or rented by, the child’s parent/carer(s) or the person(s) with parental responsibility for the child.

-IMPORTANT: Where parent/carer(s) have shared responsibility for a child and the child lives with either for part of the week, then the main residence is likely to be considered the address where the child lives for the majority of the school week.
+Where parent/carer(s) have shared responsibility for a child and the child lives with either for part of the week, then the main residence is likely to be considered the address where the child lives for the majority of the school week.

 What is considered acceptable proof of address?

-Examples of acceptable proof of address can be seen below:
+Examples of acceptable proof of address:

-• A copy of your most recent council tax bill.
+- a copy of your most recent council tax bill.

-• A copy of a recent utility bill (gas, water, electric etc. dated within the last six months).
+- a copy of a recent utility bill (gas, water, electric etc. dated within the last six months).

-• A solicitor’s letter confirming contracts have been exchanged and specifying a completion date and the new address.
+- a solicitor’s letter confirming contracts have been exchanged and specifying a completion date and the new address.

-• A signed and dated tenancy agreement from either Birmingham City Council or a known Birmingham Housing Association and the commencement date.
+- a signed and dated tenancy agreement from either Birmingham City Council, or a known Birmingham Housing Association, and the commencement date.

 Documentation should be in the applicant’s name.
 Bills should be actual, not estimates.

-• Mobile phone bills.
+- Mobile phone bills

 Neither of these lists are comprehensive.
 The school may request additional proof where necessary.